-The Areas and Locations That Will Interest You For Columbia University Off-Campus Housing
+The Areas and Locations Around Columbia University

 Locating Columbia University On The Map

-Before getting into the specific areas that will be of interest, let's take a step back and look at where Columbia University is located in Northern Manhattan.
+Columbia University is located in Northern Manhattan.
 The main area of CU starts at 114th street through about 124th street all on the west side of Manhattan.

-Commuting By Subway
+Columbia University Off Campus Housing When Commuting By Subway

-Commuting to Columbia University by subway drastically expands the off-campus housing options making those apartments near columbia university.
+Commuting to Columbia University by subway drastically expands the off-campus housing options making those apartments near Columbia University.
 It allows you to consider multiple neighborhoods North and South of campus.
 NYC subways are quite fast and run frequently.
 We're talking about a subway arriving every 5 minutes which means you rarely have to follow a schedule, stare at the time or rush to a subway because if you miss one, you know another one is arriving shortly after.

 Your best friends are going to be the subway lines: Red 1 | Blue A, C | Orange B. As long as you live near any of these subway lines, your commute time to campus will be within 30 minutes and you will get off at any of the subways stops right around the corners of campus.